 Eye pain that's on the surface of your eye might be described as itching, burning or shooting pain.
 Surface eye pain is often related to a foreign object in your eye, an eye infection, or anything that irritates or inflames the membrane covering the surface of your eye.

 You might describe eye pain originating deeper within your eye as throbbing or aching.

-- Wilkinson JM (expert opinion).
+- Softing Hataye AL (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Jan.
-26, 2013.
+Feb.
+4, 2019.